maelou363/foodie_photo_pop/Readme.md

 # Foodie Photo Pop

-Foodie Photo Pop is a fictional food photography business that provides service of creating high quality
+Foodie Photo Pop is a fictional food photography business that provides service of creating high quality.
+Well it's slightly fictional.
+I used to run this business a couple years ago when I hired out my photography services. :)

 ---